y-vasyunin/y-vasyunin.github.io/README.md

 - `_data`: Reusable structured data to make the site more modular and maintainable.
 - `_includes`: Reusable components like headers and footers.
 - `_layouts`: HTML templates for the site's layout.
+- `_posts`: Directory for posts written in in Markdown.
 - `_sass`: Reusable Sass (SCSS) partials for styling the site.
 - `assets`: Contains images, stylesheets, and scripts.
-- `collections`: Directory for custom content types (including posts).
 - `pages`: Directory for site pages written in Markdown.
 - `_config.yml`: Configuration file for Jekyll.
+- `Gemfile`: A configuration file specifying necessary Ruby libraries.
 - `index.md`: The homepage of the site.

 ## Getting Started Locally